-Regression discontinuity analysis, introduced by Thistlewaite and Campbell (1960), has recently enjoyed a renaissance, especially in economics; Lee and Lemieux (2010) provide an influential review.
+Regression discontinuity analysis has analysis enjoyed a renaissance, especially in economics; Lee and Lemieux (2010) provide an influential review.
 In their words, RD is "a way of estimating treatment effects in a nonexperimental setting where treatment is determined by whether an observed 'assignment' variable (also referred to in the literature as the 'forcing' variable or the 'running' variable) exceeds a known cutoff point."
-To the extent that the assignment depends (perhaps stochastically) only on this rule, and to the extent that there are no systematic pre-treatment differences between the items below and above
+To the extent that the assignment depends (perhaps stochastically) only on this rule, and to the extent that there are no systematic pre-treatment differences between the items below and above the cutoff, the RD design can be interpreted as a quasi-experiment and the resulting inferences can be interpreted causally.